What the Faroes Are Really Like: A Local's Honest Take on the Islands

 Mulafossur is stunning — a 30-meter waterfall plunging directly into the Atlantic above the village of Gasadalur on Vagar island.
 But it's a 10-minute walk from a car park.
 Everyone goes.
 The photos all look the same.

-And Kalsoy Island — reached by free car ferry from Klaksvik — has the hike to Kallur Lighthouse that I think is the most spectacular in all 18 islands.
+And Kalsoy Island — reached by free car ferry from Klaksvik — holds the hike to Kallur Lighthouse, arguably the most spectacular in all 18 islands.
 A knife-edge ridge trail, 45 minutes from Trollanes village, with views that justify the entire trip.
 Not for vertigo sufferers, though.
 The exposure is real.

 They skip Torshavn

 For something cheaper, Barbara Fish House on the harbour does excellent fish and chips for 140 DKK.
-Which is, I realize, expensive fish and chips.
+Which is, admittedly, expensive fish and chips.
 Welcome to the Faroes.

 The Puffin Question